Advancing Social Change and Creating an Enduring American Legacy

 Focus Areas

-The largest share of Fund II Foundation grantmaking has been in the area of Education, to which we have awarded nearly $100M (or 38% of our total).
-Education is the door that opens the worlds of self-discovery, self-sufficiency, and prosperity.
+The largest share of Fund II Foundation grantmaking has been in the area of Education, which we believe is the door that opens the worlds of self-discovery, self-sufficiency, and prosperity.

 Our work seeks to offer Black and Brown youth those opportunities and experiences that will spark imagination, build confidence and develop the study habits that will guarantee future success.